thegurf/tinacms-gatsby-experimental-example/README.md

 # Gatsby + TinCMS

 > Warning: This is experimental.
 We are still working on finding the best way to integrate TinCMS with Gatsby.
-Any ideas or contributions are welcome on the [TinaCMS github repo](https://github.com/tinacms/tinacms)
+Any ideas or contributions are welcome on the [TinaCMS github repo](https://github.com/tinacms/tinacms).
+>
+> Check out at [this discussion]() for more info

 ## Setup